UDEMY charge on bank statement: what it is and how to verify it

 How to verify the charge

-Refunds, cancellations, and next steps
+Refunds, subscriptions, and next steps

 Why UDEMY appears on your statement